pdmosses/metaborg.github.io/docs/howtos/installation/install-spoofax-on-macos-arm.md

 ```

 !!! note ""
-    JDK 8 should be the lowest version of JDK that is listed.
-If the lowest version is JDK 11, then tbhe above change to `sdkman_rosetta2_compatible=true` was not applied correctly or the terminal was not restarted.
+    For Temurin, JDK 8 should be the lowest version of JDK that is listed.
+If the lowest version of Temurin is JDK 11, then the above change to `sdkman_rosetta2_compatible=true` was not applied correctly or the terminal was not restarted.

 Once installed, the `-vm` path in the Eclipse installation should be something like: